 How will the project be evaluated?

 An evaluation consultant was engaged to develop a detailed evaluation plan, create the necessary evaluation tools, train pilot coordinators and staff, assess the development and implementation of the project and look at project outcomes to identify whether the project has made a difference.
-Learnings from the evaluation process will be applied to improve the provincial mental health promotion program and inform the strategy for future implementation.
+Learnings from the evaluation process have been applied to improve the provincial mental health promotion program and inform the strategy for future implementation.
 The pilot evaluation reports are available online.